 1. Buckingham Palace

 Built in the early 1700s, Buckingham Palace didn’t become the official residence of the British monarchy in London until 1837.
-While its primary function is as the main location for administrative duties, such as official events and meetings, it’s also where Queen Elizabeth II calls home and spends the majority of her time (when she’s in the Union Jack floats atop the roof).
+While its primary function is as the main location for administrative duties, such as official events and meetings, it’s also where Queen Elizabeth II calls home and spends the majority of her time (when she’s in, the Royal Standard — not the Union Jack — flies above the palace).
 Of the 775 total rooms — which include 19 state rooms, 52 royal and guest bedrooms, 188 staff bedrooms, 92 offices, and 78 bathrooms — there are only three areas that visitors can access — and only during specific times.
 Inside the palace itself, visitors can only tour the state rooms during 10 weeks in the summer and a few selected dates in winter and spring.

 On the grounds of the palace is the Royal Mews.
 When Buckingham Palace was made to be the main royal residence, all of the stables at the King’s Mews (present-day Trafalgar Square) were moved over to the Royal Mews’ current location, and the old space was demolished.
 In addition to actual horses, gorgeous carriages and coaches are on display — some of which, like the Gold State Coach, are still used to this day.
 It’s open from November to February each year.